Assessing the cardiovascular impact of HIV, abacavir, and new signals for lopinavir/r

 - A second analysis from FRAM following over 900 HIV-positive patients and almost 300 HIV-negative controls reported a mortality risk that was 3 times higher among the HIV-positive group even after adjustment for demographic and traditional CVD risk factors.

 - Priscilla Hsue and colleagues from San Francisco General Hospital, whose group has also reported significantly increase carotid IMT associated with HIV and treatment, reported a new study showing higher levels of coronary artery calcium (CAC) in almost 250 HIV-positive patients compared to 45 HIV-negative matched controls.
 After adjusting for age, gender, race, smoking, hypertension, and diabetes mellitus, the HIV-infected subjects had a significantly higher prevalence of detectable CAC (OR = 2.7, 95%CI 1.06 to 6.7, p = 0.037).
 In the adjusted analysis, only age, gender, and race were significant with no impact seen for duration of HAART, PI-use and time with undetectable viral load.

-While consensus on the use of abacavir in patients at high cardiovascular risk appears to be following Peter Reisss summary statement, the new data on individual PI effect are new, linked to lopinavir and not apparently related to the boosting effect of ritonavir.
+While consensus on the use of abacavir in people at high cardiovascular risk appears to be following Peter Reiss’s summary statement.
+The data on individual PI effects are new, linked to lopinavir and not apparently related to the boosting effect of ritonavir.
 Lower use of both indinavir and ddI should make those data largely of historical interest.

 The focus on the potential mechanisms is likely to continue, but drug-related side effects are often observed and yet poorly understood.
 Indeed the exact mechanisms for the activity and toxicities of many drugs is frequently poorly understood.